 This follow-up of our Gen2 participants has three main aims.
 The first is to include the same core data as in previous follow-ups.
 The second is to assess artery function and health to identify factors that are associated with impaired artery function and the third is to identify the genetic and environmental factors that are associated with eye health.
 Female participants also have a breast scan.

-Following a breast density scan being conducted on our main cohort female participants (Gen2), their mothers (Gen1) and grand-mothers (Gen0) have been invited to have the same breast density tests done on them.
+Following a breast density scan being conducted on our main cohort female participants (Gen2), their mothers (Gen1) and grand-mothers (Gen0) were invited to have the same breast density tests done on them.
 The device used is called TiBS (Transillumination Breast Spectroscopy) and is used to determine how much fatty tissue and dense tissue there is in breasts.
 Increased breast density is a strong risk factor for breast cancer in older women.
-At this study, the women also have their height, weight and resting blood pressure measured, complete questionnaires and have a blood sample taken.
+At this study, the women also had their height, weight and resting blood pressure measured, complete questionnaires and had a blood sample taken.

 Thirty-year old follow up: Coming soon

-We are currently in the planning stages for a 30 year old follow-up, with a focus on reproductive health amongst our Gen2 participants.
+We are currently in the planning stages for a 30 year old follow-up.